The pit bull boxer Mix, also known as a bullboxer, is a mix of a pit bull like the American pit bull terrier and a boxer.

 The bonus here, is that a smooth coat falls low on grooming maintenance.
 Brushing 2-3 times a week is ample to keep his coat in tip top condition.
 3-4 baths a year will retain the natural oils in his coat but keep him smelling sweet.

-Pitbull Boxer Mixes come in a range of colors including; black, red, white, grey, brindle, blue, fawn, brown and tan.
-They are more commonly found in brindle or fawn.
+Pit bull Boxer Mixes come in a range of colors including; black, red, white, grey, brindle, blue, fawn, brown and tan.
+They are more commonly fawn or brindle just like the brindle pit bull.

-They tend to have a longer snout that their Boxer parent, thanks to the elongated muzzle of the Pitbull.
-For that reason, they don’t tend to suffer with the typical brachychephalic health issues.
+They tend to have a longer snout that their Boxer parent, thanks to the elongated muzzle of the pit bull.
+For that reason, they don’t tend to suffer with the typical brachycephalic health issues.

 Their size ranges drastically, they have been as small as 17″ in height or as tall as 25″ and weighing anywhere between 30-80 pounds – as we’ve mentioned, their parents will be the best predictor of size and appearance.